agnaldosb/flysafe-bh/README.md

 ```
 Batista, A. and dos Santos, A. L. (2026).
 Analyzing The FlySafe System Face
 to Malicious UAVs Playing Black Hole Attacks.
-In Anais do XXVI Simpósio
+In Simpósio Brasileiro de
-Brasileiro de Cibersegurança (SBSeg), SBRC, RS, Brasil.
-SBC (Accepted
+Cibersegurança, SBSeg 2026, Porto Alegre, RS, Brazil.
+SBC (Accepted for
-for publication)
+publication).
 ```

-This repository contains the implementation of FlySafe using the NS-3 network simulator.
+This repository contains the implementation of FlySafe with countermeasures to black hole attacs using the NS-3 network simulator.

 ## Environment Configuration